kaidez/kaidez.com/_posts/2012-09-10-eloquent-javascript-review.md

 ---
 title: "REVIEW: Eloquent JavaScript"
 author: Kai Gittens
-excerpt: "Marijn Haverbeke's book is one of the best fundamental JS books I have ever read."
+excerpt: Great JavaScript book for beginners covering the fundamentals in detail, focusing on how to use them in web applications, not just websites.
 layout: post
 permalink: /eloquent-javascript-review/
-categories: reviews
+category: reviews
 cat-name: "Reviews"
 tags: [javascript, review]
 ---